 • Mixer pads are lined in one row and aren’t lighted.

-• Power and encoder knobs are too close to the platter.
+• The power and encoder knobs are positioned too closely to the platter.

 Buyer’s Guide